amaurits/maurits/content/Publication/Perspectives_2022/index.md

 categories:
 - Muslims
 - media coverage
-- sentiment analysis
-- 9/11
+- public opinion
 pubtype: "Publications (other)"
 date: "2022-12-10"
 draft: false
 excerpt: "A back and forth review-and-response ('Critical Dialogue') between Erik Bleich and myself, as authors of _Covering Muslims_, and Elisabeth Ivarsflaten and Paul M. Sniderman, authors of _The Struggle for Inclusion: Muslim Minorities and the Democratic Ethos_.
-As we write in response to their review, "Juxtaposing the findings of our two books leads to a host of compelling research questions.
-We look forward to further research that enriches our understanding of the interactions between media coverage and public attitudes toward Muslims and other marginalized groups."
+As we write in response to their review, 'Juxtaposing the findings of our two books leads to a host of compelling research questions.
+We look forward to further research that enriches our understanding of the interactions between media coverage and public attitudes toward Muslims and other marginalized groups.'"
 layout: single
 links:
 - icon: door-open